Interior Design

 Upon completion of this course, the student will be able to:

-- analyze and specify interior finish materials and products for functional, aesthetic, maintenance, and budget considerations.
+- research and specify interior finish materials and products for functional, aesthetic, maintenance, and budget considerations.

-- research resources for interior finish materials and products.
+- compile resources for interior finish materials and products.

 - analyze construction characteristics of interior finish materials and products.

-- describe installation criteria for interior finish materials and products.
+- identify where installation criteria for interior finish materials and products can be found.

 IDES 324 Interior Design Business Practices